Edited by Barney R. Additional spelling and grammar checking by Grammarly.

 The next place on Mary’s recommended list was much better.
 They had several properties that I might be interested in.
 When I told them my budget, they eliminated all but two of that list.
 Judy Garcia, the agent said that the two properties were a couple of foreclosures that were available and well within my budget.
 One even had a horse barn and several riding horses as part of the package.

 I told her to talk to whomever she had to and see if we could get an appointment to see the horse farm, and one of the other properties that she recommended.

 She called me back later that day and asked if I could meet her at the horse farm at 9:00 the next morning.
 I agreed.
-Then she said, “The bank wants this off their books, The older couple that lives there now are about to lose it because of nonpayment.
+Then she said, “The bank wants this off their books, the older couple that lives there now are about to lose it because of nonpayment.
 We could submit an offer based on that information.
-There are two surprises, there is a three bedroom guest house and an additional thirty acres of woods that were not on the condensed listing.”
+There are two surprises, a three-bedroom guest house and an additional thirty acres of woods that were not on the condensed listing.”

 After touring the place and the land, I was impressed.
 I looked at the barns, the guest house and then was floored by the main house.
 The horses were like kids and came to me looking for treats and pats on the nose.

 I talked to Judy while we made the excuse that I wanted to check the barn again.
 She suggested a price to offer.
 I came back with the idea to offer that price contingent upon me finding a live-in property manager.
 Judy got a twinkle in her eye and said.
 “You’re going to offer the current owners the guest house and the jobs of manager, aren’t you?”

 “Caught, but with one change, all equipment, furniture, and animals come as part of the deal.
 Also, if she is any good, I will offer Gloria the job of cook\housekeeper.”
 I continued; “I can have the money for the bank within forty-eight hours of the deal being accepted.”